canjs/can-validate-validatejs/docs/can-validate-validatejs.md

 ### Multiple value validation

-Using the [can-validate-validatejs/methods/many] works similar to `makeValidator`, except that `makeValidator.many` produces a validator that expects an object of values.
+Using the [can-validate-validatejs.many] works similar to `makeValidator`, except that `makeValidator.many` produces a validator that expects an object of values.
 The validator will run constraints on respective values based on the keys provided.

 ```javascript
 var makeValidator = require('can-validate-validatejs');